wenlzhang/obsidian-task-chat/README.md

 ## 🔒 Privacy & Network Use

 This plugin connects to external AI services for Smart Search and Task Chat modes.
-Network usage details:

 ### Network Services Used